coelhosilva/flight-ad/README.md

 ## Examples

-Sample usage of the package for constructing an anomaly detection pipeline:
+This is a sample usage of the package for constructing an anomaly detection pipeline.
+Beware that the sample dataset may take up roughly 1 GB in disk space.

 ```python
 from flight_ad.datasets import load_dashlink_bindings